MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ## Enable or disable data warehouse job schedules

 Use the following procedure to enable the schedule for the ETL jobs as needed; you can use this procedure to enable the schedule for any of the data warehouse jobs.
-By default, the schedules for the extract, transform, and load (ETL) jobs are enabled.
+By default, the schedules for the Extract, Transform, and Load (ETL) jobs are enabled.
 In this release of Service Manager, you can enable the schedules only by using Windows PowerShell.

 ### Enable a schedule for a data warehouse job by using a Windows PowerShell cmdlet

+To enable a schedule for a data warehouse job by using a Windows PowerShell cmdlet, follow these steps:

 ::: moniker range="sc-sm-2016"